Phase transitions and equilibrium measures in random matrix models: Introduction

 Finally, but not less important, we show that all the known and new results related to the outlined problem can be systematically derived from two basic facts in the potential theory.
 One of them is a representation for the Cauchy transform of the equilibrium measure.
-This representation is a corollary of the fact that on the real line any equilibrium measure in an analytic field is a critical measure, which allows us to apply a variational technique presented in \cite{GR:87}, and systematically in \cite{MR2770010}.
-Another fact is a Buyarov--Rakhmanov differentiation formula \cite{Buyarov/Rakhmanov:99} for the equilibrium measure with respect to its total mass and some of its immediate consequences, which we complement with a unified treatment of the differentiation formulas with respect to any coupling constant, a result which to our knowledge is new.
+This representation can be obtained as a corollary of the fact that on the real line any equilibrium measure in an analytic field is a critical measure, which allows us to apply a variational technique presented in \cite{GR:87}, and systematically in \cite{MR2770010} and \cite{Rakhmanov2012}.
+Another fact is a Buyarov--Rakhmanov differentiation formula \cite{Buyarov/Rakhmanov:99} for the equilibrium measure with respect to its total mass and some of its immediate consequences, which we complement with a unified treatment of the differentiation formulas with respect to any coupling constant.
 We provide further details in Section \ref{sec:critical}.